 Running time 100 minutes

-BTW: Fellow Canadian Atom Egoyan was a member of the Cannes jury that awarded Crash a special jury prize.
+FYI: Fellow Canadian Atom Egoyan was a member of the Cannes jury that awarded Crash a special jury prize.
 If you’ve seen that director’s films you’ll not be surprised.
 Clearly there's something about Canada.